Techtonica/curriculum/projects/portfolio/portfolio-webpage-3.md

 **Overview**

 For this section, you should pair program with a partner the whole time.
-Complete this section with one partner's project, then the other's.
+Complete this section with your partner, taking turns reviewing each other's portfolios.
 Spend about 40 minutes on each person's project.
-Each person should spend 20 minutes "driving" and 20 minutes "navigating" for each of the projects.
+For each portfolio review, be sure to spend 20 minutes "driving" and then 20 minutes "navigating".

 **GitHub Collaboration**

-- [ ] Fork your partner's project and use git to download it to your computer.
+- [ ] Fork your partner's project and use git to download(clone) it to your computer.
 - [ ] Create a new branch and make changes on that throughout this section, don't forget to commit each working change.
-- [ ] For each change you make on your project or your partner's, practice making a PR for your changes rather than pushing it straight to main.
+- [ ] For each change you make on your project or your partner's, practice making a PR(pull request) for your changes rather than pushing it straight to main.

 **Writing Readable Code / Documentation**